AntJanus/WebDevelopment.META/Book/4-Better Developer/4-programming-myths.md

 There has been a strange rise of people using super-simple text-editors to write code.
 Vim is a text editor shipped and/or available for most operating systems in the world.
 It's available via the command line and recently via GUI as well.
 Emacs is pretty much in the same boat albeit a few years younger.
 Sublime Text took what these two offered and created a very powerful text editor that was simpler than IDEs (integrated development environments) but more user-friendly than the commandline text editors.

 In truth, developers will try to persuade you that THEIR setup is better.
 It's just something we do.
 I use VIM, I recommend it, it's a wonderful experience.
 But I've used Sublime Text as well as many IDEs and they all work well.
+In fact, the difference in productivity was the setup of these editors, not the editors themselves.

+There was recently a discussion about how Eclipse (a popular Java/C++/anything IDE) is slow; however, with some adjustments, it's an incredibly fast and wonderful editor.
+VIM experienced a rebirth when people realized that about 50 lines of configuration (not a lot, trust me) and some plugins could make the editor extremely powerful.
+Emacs is the same situation.

+So it's really up to you to know what works es